garaio/remcloud-message-bus-api/README.md

 ## Access

-If you wish to access the REM-Cloud Message Bus please contact us on [garaio-rem@garaio.com](mailto:youraddress@ucsc.edu).
+If you wish to access the REM-Cloud Message Bus please contact us on [info@garaio-rem.ch](mailto:info@garaio-rem.ch).

 Once you're granted access, credentials and access details are sent to you.
 The access details contain: